-This Teriyaki Salmon Poke Bowl, Rice & Salsa is bursting full of flavours and make the perfect dinner night option, from HelloFresh.
+This Teriyaki Salmon Poke Bowl, Rice & Salsa is bursting full of flavours and makes the perfect dinner night option from HelloFresh.
 Cook up a fresh start!

 Boxes and ingredients are packed in facilities that handles Peanut, Nuts, Sesame, Fish, Crustaceans, Milk, Egg, Mustard, Celery, Soya, Gluten and Sulphites.
 Due to the conflict in Ukraine, it has been necessary to substitute sunflower oil with rapeseed oil in some products without a label change.
 The FSA have advised that allergic reactions to rapeseed oil are rare.

 Water for the Rice

 Peel the kiwi, halve lengthways and then chop into 1cm chunks.
 Halve the chilli lengthways, deseed then finely chop.
 Trim and thinly slice the spring onion.
 Zest and halve the lime.
 Pop the kiwi, chilli and spring onion into a bowl and squeeze in the lime juice and olive oil (see ingredients for amount).
 Season with salt and pepper, mix together then set aside.

 Pour the cold water for the rice (see ingredients for amount) into a medium saucepan with a tight-fitting lid.
 Stir in the rice and 1/4 tsp of salt, cover with the lid and bring to the boil on medium-high heat.
 Once boiling, turn the heat down to its lowest setting.
 Leave to cook for 10 mins, then remove the pan from the heat (still covered) and leave to the side for another 10 mins or until ready to serve (the rice will continue to cook in its own steam).